psengo7/NetflixPrize_KNN_Student_Research/README.md

+# To Read Report:
+* More information on how this project was run and the end results can be found by clicking the "Final_Report.pdf" link in the repository.
 # Instructions to run project:
 1. Extract the files from this repository.
 2. Within the directory containing the extracted files create a folder called "Data" in the directory.